-Hossain, MD & Mohan, AS 2017, 'Cancer Detection in Highly Dense Breasts Using Coherently Focused Time-Reversal Microwave Imaging', IEEE TRANSACTIONS ON COMPUTATIONAL IMAGING, vol. 3, no. 4, pp. 928-939.View/Download from: UTS OPUS or Publisher's site
+Hossain, MD & Mohan, AS 2017, 'Cancer Detection in Highly Dense Breasts Using Coherently Focused Time-Reversal Microwave Imaging', IEEE TRANSACTIONS ON COMPUTATIONAL IMAGING, vol. 3, no. 4, pp. 928-939.View/Download from: Publisher's site

-Hossain, MD & Mohan, AS 2017, 'Eigenspace Time-Reversal Robust Capon Beamforming for Target Localization in Continuous Random Media', IEEE Antennas and Wireless Propagation Letters, vol. 16, pp. 1605-1608.View/Download from: UTS OPUS or Publisher's site
+Hossain, MD & Mohan, AS 2017, 'Eigenspace Time-Reversal Robust Capon Beamforming for Target Localization in Continuous Random Media', IEEE Antennas and Wireless Propagation Letters, vol. 16, pp. 1605-1608.View/Download from: Publisher's site

 © 2017 IEEE.
 We propose a novel eigenspace time-reversal robust Capon beamformer (E-TR-RCB) for improved target localization in continuous random media.
 We also derive the Beamspace-TR-RCB (B-TR-RCB) algorithm and compare their localization performances by varying the medium characteristic and excitation bandwidth.
 Finite-difference time-domain (FDTD) method is used to numerically obtain the multistatic scattered field data from the continuous random dielectric medium.
 The results indicate that the E-TR-RCB has superior performance over the B-TR-RCB and outperforms the conventional (elementspace) TR-RCB and decomposition of the time-reversal operator (DORT) imaging techniques.

-Hossain, MD & Mohan, AS 2015, 'Coherent time-reversal microwave imaging for the detection and localization of breast tissue malignancies', RADIO SCIENCE, vol. 50, no. 2, pp. 87-98.View/Download from: UTS OPUS or Publisher's site
+Hossain, MD & Mohan, AS 2015, 'Coherent time-reversal microwave imaging for the detection and localization of breast tissue malignancies', RADIO SCIENCE, vol. 50, no. 2, pp. 87-98.View/Download from: Publisher's site

 We propose novel beamspace-DORT and beamspace- TR-MUSIC for microwave imaging to detect breast cancer.
 The proposed imaging methods employ beamspace transformation in the receiving mode of time reversal process prior to back propagation of recorded received signals.
 We investigate the effectiveness of the proposed imaging methods using anatomically realistic MRI-derived dense numerical breast phantoms.
 It is found that the proposed methods, especially the beamspace-TR-MUSIC, achieve improved focusing ability even in the presence of dense fibroglandular tissue clutter.

-Boddupalli, A, Hossain, MD, Gozasht, F, Ling, SSH & Sanagavarapu, AM 2016, 'Techniques for RF Localization of Wireless Capsule Endoscopy', Proceedings of the 2016 18th International Conference on Electromagnetics in Advanced Applications, ICEAA 2016, International Conference on Electromagnetics in Advanced Applications, IEEE, Cairns, pp. 856-859.View/Download from: UTS OPUS or Publisher's site
+Boddupalli, A, Hossain, MD, Gozasht, F, Ling, SSH & Sanagavarapu, AM 2016, 'Techniques for RF Localization of Wireless Capsule Endoscopy', Proceedings of the 2016 18th International Conference on Electromagnetics in Advanced Applications, ICEAA 2016, International Conference on Electromagnetics in Advanced Applications, IEEE, Cairns, pp. 856-859.View/Download from: Publisher's site

 Hossain, MD & Sanagavarapu, AM 2015, 'A Comparative Study of Coherent Time Reversal Minimum Variance Beamformers for Breast Cancer Detection', Proceedings of the 2015 9th European Conference on Antennas and Propagation (EuCAP), European Conference on Antennas and Propagation, IEEE, Lisbon, pp. 1-5.